BRIEF SUMMARY AND INTRODUCTION: Until just a few

 liability if they actively participate in management.

-- Now that the IRS "check-the-box" regulations have
+- Under the IRS "check-the-box" regulations,

-the IRS will now, in effect, ignore the existence of
+payroll tax reporting), as the IRS will now, in effect,

-the one-owner LLC for tax purposes.
+ignore the existence of the one-owner LLC for income tax

 - Like a regular corporation (a C corporation), an LLC